UTSAVS26/PyVerse/Data_Science/StudentPerformanceVisualisation/README.md

 - Follow PEP 8 style guidelines for Python code
 - Include descriptive markdown cells explaining your analysis
 - Add meaningful comments to your code
-- Use clear and informative visualization titles and labels
+- Use clear and informative visualisation titles and labels
 - If using additional packages, document them in your notebook

 ## 📋 Requirements